Private Equity Buy-and-Build: One HubSpot Across the Portfolio | SalesPlaybook

 Audit-grade reporting for the data room

-Pipeline, customer acquisition cost, gross retention, net retention and cohort economics — produced the same way across the group, every month, traceable to source.
-The data room is ready months before the process starts, not weeks.
+Pipeline, customer acquisition cost, gross and net retention, cohort economics — produced the same way across the group, every month, traceable to source.
+The data room is ready months before the process, not weeks.

 Multiple-expansion benefit hard to model, obvious to buyers